c3se/alvis-intro/tutorial/ex7/README.md

 ## Environment setup
 As this example is meant to run across several compute nodes you need to submit the code using Slurm.
-We provide the Slurm job file `jobsubmit` as a working example.
+We provide the Slurm job file `ex7.sh` as a working example.

 ### The following dataset needs to be available
 This example is based on the previous examples of training a model using the